Saraholoughlin5/Milestone-Project-1/README.md

 I checked the ‘Include all branches’ tick-box.
 I entered ‘MilestoneProject-1’ in the ‘Repository Name’ field, left the radio button checked at ‘Public’, and clicked on the ‘Create Repository’ button.

 Once in the new repository, I clicked on ‘GitPod’ in my browser extensions to open the workspace.
 The ‘index.html’ and ‘style.css’ files were created, with the CSS file being added to the ‘assets/css’ folder.
 Much of the code was initially created in Notepad++ then copied to GitPod.
+Site was updated using GitPod.
 Images were added to the ‘assets/images’ folder.
 The following command was entered in the terminal to open port 8000 to view the html file in the browser: ‘python3 -m http.server’.

 Commands were also used to add files, commit changes with comments, push to the repository: git add, git commit and git push.